Yandex Cloud

 Applying a Docker image to a projectApplying a Docker image to a project

-3. Next to the image you need, click and select Activate.
+3. Next to the image in question, click and select Activate.

 4. Open the project in JupyterLab and wait for it to load.

-5. Open the notebook tab and check that the custom image environment is available in your project.
+5. Open the notebook tab and make sure the custom image environment is available in your project.
 For example, for the TensorFlow image, create and run a cell with the following code:

 #!g1.1